 As a Compliant organization, the HIPAA Privacy Rule protects certain medical information known as “protected health information.”
 Generally, protected health information is individually identifiable health information, including demographic information, collected from you or created or received by a health care provider, a health care clearinghouse, a health plan, or your employer on behalf of a group health plan, which relates to:

-- your past, present or future physical or mental health or condition;
+- the patient's past, present or future physical or mental health or condition;

-- making past, present or future payments for providing health care to you.
+- making past, present or future payments for providing health care to the patient.

 This Notice is effective October 1, 2013